- Version 1.0: Initial release

 - Analytics panel

-Real-time users panel is only available with Enterprise Edition.
+The real-time users panel is only available with the Enterprise Edition.

-Revenue analytics panel is shown (seen) only a custom event is selected for revenue analytics.
+The revenue analytics panel is shown (seen) only when a custom event is selected for revenue analytics.
 For more information about how to define a custom in-app purchase event, see Revenue Analytics documentation.

 Let’s have a look at each component.

 At the top of the navigation bar, you’ll see a list of applications.
-Each can be selected at once, and dashboard will adopt itself showing the numbers for the selected application.
-Dashboard is the initial view, and Analytics menu includes several other views that can be of interest, including detailed carrier, country, user retention and session frequency metrics.
+Each may be selected at once, and the dashboard will adopt itself showing the numbers for the selected application.
+The dashboard is the initial view, and the Analytics menu includes several other views that may be of interest, including detailed carrier, country, user retention, and session frequency metrics.
 User and application management is also carried out using links here.

 Countly dashboard can adopt itself for different app types

-When you track different types of applications (e.g mobile or web), Countly can modify its user interface according to the type of the application viewed.
-For example when a mobile app is used, only plugins related to mobile apps are shown.
-Dashboard also shows mobile app related metrics.
-Similarly, when a web application name is chosen, then dashboard again modifies itself so it doesn't show mobile related analytics.
+When you track different types of applications (e.g. mobile or web), Countly may modify its user interface according to the type of application viewed.
+For example, when a mobile app is used, only plugins related to mobile apps are shown.
+The dashboard also shows mobile app related metrics.
+Similarly, when a web application name is chosen, then the dashboard modifies itself again, so it doesn't show mobile related analytics.

-Here you can select application and dashboards (dashboards is available with Enterprise Edition).
-Also you can get insights via Countly Assistant, which is designed to give you easy to consume insights about your applications, such as active user changes over weeks and top entry/exit points for web.
-It’ll also give you information about features you are not taking advantage of, e.g new Countly releases and latest news from Countly team.
+Here you may select the application and dashboards (dashboards are only available with Enterprise Edition).
+Also, you can get insights via the Countly Assistant, which is designed to give you easy-to-consume insights about your applications, such as active user changes over weeks and top entry/exit points for web.
+It’ll also give you information about features of which you are not taking advantage, e.g. new Countly releases and latest news from the Countly team.

-On top bar, when you click on Dashboards, you'll see all previous dashboards that you have defined, or "Create a dashboard" action item if you haven't defined one yet.
+On the top bar, when you click on Dashboards, you'll see all the previous dashboards you have defined, or he "Create a dashboard" action item if you haven't defined one yet.

-Here, you can create as many dashboards as you want.
+Here, you may create as many dashboards as you would like.
 Your dashboard can hold several, real-time widgets for multiple applications.
-You can change the appearance of your dashboard by changing the theme and you can share your dashboard with other Countly users.
+You may change the appearance of your dashboard by changing the theme and you may share your dashboard with other Countly users.

-And the best part is, you can enable full screen TV mode for your dashboard and all widgets will expand and change appearance for you to be on top of all the metrics that are important for your business at all times.
+And the best part is, you may enable the full-screen TV mode for your dashboard, and all the widgets will expand and change appearance for you to be on top of all the metrics that are important for your business at all times.

-This feature is only available for Enterprise Edition.
+This feature is only available for the Enterprise Edition.

-At the very right hand side of this part, you can see the current user icon where you can define password, reach current documentation, get support or logout from Countly.
+In the far right-hand side of this section, you may see the current user icon where you may define the password, reach current documentation, get support, or logout from Countly.

-Have you ever wondered how many users are currently using your application at that moment?
-This tiny but powerful widget shows you exactly this: online users and newcoming online users.
-There's also a live, flowing chart on the right hand side that shows the status of your users - you can easily have an insight about whether number of online & new users are increasing and decreasing.
+Have you ever wondered how many users are currently using your application at that very moment?
+This tiny, but powerful, widget shows you exactly this: online users and new coming online users.
+There's also a live, flowing chart on the right-hand side that shows the status of your users - here you can easily gain insight about whether the number of online & new users is increasing or decreasing.

-This feature is only available for Enterprise Edition.
+This feature is only available for the Enterprise Edition.

 Quick date selector

 On the top right of the screen you’ll see a list of days.
-Here, you can either use a defined time frame, or select a date from time selector.
-Note that if you select a time here, it’ll be automatically selected as you click on other natigation links (e.g Users, Carriers, etc).
+Here, you can either use a defined time frame, or select a date from the time selector.
+Note that if you select a time here, it’ll be automatically selected as you click on other navigation links (e.g. Users, Carriers, etc.).
 In order to select a date, click on the selector, then start and finish dates and click on Apply.
 Graphs and corresponding boxed widgets will automatically be updated.